maichmueller/plangolin/docs/ThundeRL/README.md

 ### General Setup

 1. **Dataset Construction**
-    - For each training problem, create a dataset (child-class of `rgnet.rl.data.Drive`), which can be reused across multiple experiments.
+    - For each training problem, create a dataset (child-class of `plangolin.rl.data.Drive`), which can be reused across multiple experiments.
 For example, for the notion of learning a policy using a Policy Gradient approach, the dataset-class (`FlashDrive`) implements the following steps:
     - **State Space Enumeration**: Enumerate the state space and create a data point